databrew/traveldash/README.md

 To use this app with database functionality, you'll note to provide database information and credentials.
 You'll note a `credentials/credentials.yaml` file.
 This is set up to assume an accessible, non-password protected "arl" database.
 If your database requires credentials, is running on a specific port, etc, add to the file in this format:

 ```
+dbname: arl
-host: some.host.net
+host: "w0lxsfigssa01"
-port: 5230 # or some other port number
+port: 5432
-user: ausername
+user: "rscript"
-password: apassword
+password: <ENTER CORRECT PASSWORD HERE>
 ```

+The above arguments should reflect any and all argments that one might pass to the `dbConnect` function.

 ## Database set-up